 He shall say to them, “Hear, O Israel!
 You are about to join battle with your enemy.
 Let not your courage falter.
 Do not be in fear, or in panic, or in dread of them.

-For it is your God יהוה who marches with you to do battle for you against your enemy, to bring you victory.”
+For it is the ETERNAL your God who marches with you to do battle for you against your enemy, to bring you victory.”

 Then the officials shall address the troops, as follows: “Is there anyone who has built a new house but has not dedicated it?
 Let him go back to his home, lest he die in battle and another dedicate it.